-There were no cases of measles reported in the first quarter of 2023.
+There were no cases of measles reported in the first or second quarters of 2023.
 In 2022, there was one case of measles reported which was imported from outwith the UK and was the first case reported in Scotland since 2019.

-In 2023, there were nine cases of laboratory-confirmed mumps reported in the first quarter of the year.
+In 2023, there have been ten cases of laboratory-confirmed mumps reported, nine cases in the first quarter of the year and a single case reported in the second quarter, between April and June 2023.
 There were seven laboratory-confirmed cases of mumps reported in 2022 and one in 2021.
 This is a considerable reduction from the 864 cases reported in 2020 and 784 cases reported in 2019.